Configure Gateway API resources across namespaces

 ReferenceGrant

-namespace.
-The above example allows HTTPRoutes in the test-source
+In this case, the example configuration allows HTTPRoutes in the test-source

 namespace.